 I would normally advise someone where there are numerous consumer laws involved not to use all of their ammunition at once and to play the long game by falling back on different consumer laws to buckle the firm eventually.

 However, I would throw everything at them from the outset here given that Thomas Cook were in a bad way financially and their long-term future was in doubt.
 I would be seeking a full refund and compensation for the distress caused.
-We now know that Thomas Cook sadly no longer exists.
-I discussed this with a fellow consumer champion here who also took part with me in the same feature in the Daily Mail.

 I did give this family some advice to help them get some traction on it.
 There is no way I could cover everything that they needed to know in a quick chat, so I did suggest that they bought my book to resolve it and to contact me if necessary afterwards.